About BOLD Justice

 In 2018, we finally had a break through.
 BOLD Justice leaders got a commitment from the State Attorney’s office to form a multi-agency unit to conduct unannounced inspections of nursing homes and assisted living facilities throughout all of Broward County at least once a month.
 That unit includes the State Attorney’s office, law enforcement, the Agency for Health Care Administration, the Office of the Attorney General, the zoning board, and the Department of Children and Families.
 Inspections began in May of 2018 and are ongoing.
 These inspections will help insure that facilities are safe for our loved ones to live in.

 Additionally BOLD Justice began pushing for all nursing homes and assisted living facilities in Broward County to have permanent generators to prevent a tragedy like Hollywood Hills from happening again.
 Despite Florida passing a law requiring facilities to have generators, when we started working on this in April of 2019 one third of facilities (116) did not have generators.
-Now only 13 facilities do not have generators.
+Due to the continued pressure from BOLD Justice, now all nursing homes and assisted living facilities in Broward County have a back up generator.

 One out of four people suffer from mental illness in the United States.
 Florida is last in the nation for spending money on mental illness.
 Oftentimes a person’s first mental health diagnosis is a result of police contact.
 Approximately 1 in 10 police contacts are with some one who is mentally ill.
 In Broward County 1/3 of the people in the jail suffer from mental illness (1,500 people out of 4,500) and It costs $130 per day to keep some one with a mental illness in jail.
 Since 2003 the jail population in Broward County has declined by 12%, but the number of people with mental illness in jail has nearly doubled.
 Jail is not the best place to be treating people with mental illness.
 It is not designed for that purpose, it is expensive, inefficient, and ineffective.